remix-run/react-router/docs/getting-started/tutorial.md

 1. Nest the routes inside of the App route
 2. Render an Outlet

 First let's nest the routes.
-Right now the expenses and invoices routes are siblings to to the app, we're want to make them _children_ of the app route:
+Right now the expenses and invoices routes are siblings to the app, we want to make them _children_ of the app route:

 ```jsx lines=[15-18] filename=src/main.jsx
 import { render } from "react-dom";